-There is perhaps nothing more terrifying to high school students than the prospect of filling out maintains of electronic paperwork and sharing something interesting about themselves in 650 words or less.
-Our number one, and two, pieces of advice for tackling this challenge are to start early, and stay organized.
+There is perhaps nothing more terrifying to high school students than the prospect of filling out mountains of electronic paperwork and sharing something interesting about themselves in 650 words or less.
+Our number one, and two, pieces of advice for tackling this challenge are to start early and stay organized.

 To help students stay organized, our instructors utilize shared documents, spreadsheets and calendars.
 Parents are welcome to be included as well, allowing them to stay informed and updated without needing to constantly check in with their students themselves.